-The Board of Directors is currently chaired by Mr. Deepak Padmanabhan and comprises eight (8) non-executive Directors.
+The Board of Directors is currently chaired by Mr D. Padmanabhan and comprises eight (8) non-executive Directors.
 The following Directors served on the Board during the period under review:

-Mr. Deepak Padmanabhan (Chairman)

-Mr. James Kinsella

-Mr. Norbert Prihoda

-Mr. Nikhil Patil

-Mr. Paul Fenech

-The Noble Paul Testaferrata Moroni Viani

-Mr. Saviour Baldacchino (elected to the Board on 6 May 2014)

-Mr. Yasser Zeineldin

-Mr. Joseph Agius (resigned on the 18 March 2014)
+Mr Deepak Padmanabhan (Chairman) Mr James Kinsella Mr Norbert Prihoda Mr Nikhil Patil Mr Paul Fenech The Noble Paul Testaferrata Moroni Viani Mr Saviour Baldacchino Ms Brigitte Zammit (appointed 30 September 2015) Mr Yasser Zeineldin (resigned 30 September 2015)

 For the purposes of the Code, the non-executive Directors are independent.
-The Company deems that, although Mr. D. Padmanabhan has an employee and director relationship with the controlling shareholder, in terms of Supporting Principle 3(vii) of the Code of Principles of Good Corporate Governance such relationship is not considered to create a conflict of interest such as to jeopardise exercise of his free judgment.
+The Company deems that, although Mr D. Padmanabhan has an employee and director relationship with the controlling shareholder, in terms of Supporting Principle 3(vii) of the Code of Principles of Good Corporate Governance such relationship is not considered to create a conflict of interest such as to jeopardise exercise of his free judgment.

-Principles 4 and 5: The Responsibilities of the Board and Board Meetings
+Principles 4 and 5:

+The Responsibilities of the Board and Board Meetings

-The Board has a formal schedule of matters reserved to it for decisions, but also delegates specific responsibilities to various board committees and subcommittees, the most prominent being the Audit Committee, the Remuneration Committee and the Executive Committee Directors receive board and committee papers in advance of meetings and have access to the advice and services of the Company Secretary, Directors may, in the course of their duties. take independent professional advice on any matter at the Company's expense.
-The Directors are fully aware of their responsibility always to act in the best interests of the Company and its shareholders as a whole irrespective of whoever appointed or elected them to serve on the Board.
+The Board has a formal schedule of matters reserved to it for decisions, but also delegates specific responsibilities to various board committees and sub-committees, the most prominent being the Audit Committee, the Remuneration Committee and the Executive Committee.
+Directors receive board and committee papers in advance of meetings and have access to the advice and services of the Company Secretary.
+Directors may, in the course of their duties, take independent professional advice on any matter at the Company's expense.
+The Directors are fully aware of their responsibility always to act in the best interests of the Company and its shareholders as a whole, irrespective of whoever appointed or elected them to serve on the Board.
 As delegated and monitored by the Board, the Company Secretary keeps detailed records of all dealings by Directors and senior executives of the Company and its subsidiaries in the Company's shares and all minutes of meetings of the Board and its sub-committees.